MicrosoftDocs/mesh-docs/mesh/overview.md

 Immersive experiences have unique attributes, including spatial interaction, co-presence, and immersion, that create a perception of being physically together in a 3D digital space.
 Digital engagement is evolving from audio to video and now to spatial interaction.

 **Spatial awareness** through directionality and distance enables multiple small group discussions in the same place, adding familiar human elements to digital connections.
-Spending time in the same 3D environment also creates a powerful sense of togetherness, or co-presence, even without actively speaking.
+Spending time with others in the same 3D environment also creates a powerful sense of togetherness, or co-presence, even when you're not actively speaking.

 **Co-presence** can lead to serendipitous moments of conversation or even just the deepened connection of a shared experience.
 Focus on what matters; the people, conversations, and space you occupy should be our priority.